WillemSleegers/tidystats-Word-add-in/README.md

 - [tidystats' Github page](https://github.com/WillemSleegers/tidystats)
 - [www.willemsleegers.com/tidystats](https://www.willemsleegers.com/tidystats.html)

 Once you have created a JSON file containing the output of statistical tests, you can use the add-in to insert the statistics in a Word document.
-The add-in can be found in the Insert pane in Word.
+The add-in can be found in the Insert ribbon in Word.
 Click on the 'Insert Statistics' button, which will open a taskpane on the right side of the document.
 Next, click on the 'Choose File' button and select the JSON file.
 You will now see a list of statistical analyses, represented by their identifiers.
 Click on an identifier to look at the statistics of the analysis and click on either a specific statistic or on the bold text to insert an entire APA line of statistics.

 If you later change the output contained within the JSON file, you can update the numbers in the document by reading in the new file and clicking on the 'Update' button in the Actions section below the list of analyses.

+## Supported statistical tests

+The following statistical tests are supported in R:

+Package: **stats**

 ## Testing